burak3000/distributed-test-runner/README.md

 # distributed-test-runner

-Scheduling high number of tests to several machines to run them parallelly
+Scheduling high number of tests to several machines to run them parallelly.
+Please see the [documentation](documentation/Documentation.md)